-For the third query we wanted to analyze a Christmas song because Christmas songs usually have some specific words that are often used in the lyrics for example the words year, wish or mistletoe.
-As we can see in the result list, we retrieved 9 Christmas songs and 1 other song.
-The song “I Shut Doors and Windows” by September Malevolence Is not particularly a Christmas song but it also has one appearance of the word “Christmas” in the lyrics.
-We have 2 songs from the same artist “Cyndi Lauper” and they are also from the same album which is a Christmas album.
+For the third query, we analyzed a Christmas song because Christmas songs usually contain recurring tokens in the lyrics, for example, the tokens “year”, “wish” or “mistletoe.”As we can see in the result, we retrieved 9 Christmas songs and 1 song of different theme.
+The song “I Shut Doors and Windows” by September Malevolence could not be described as a Christmas song but also contains 1 occurence of the token “Christmas” in its lyrics.
+The result includes 2 tracks from the same artist “Cyndi Lauper”, which also happens to be from the same Christmas themed album.

-3.3 Cos-sim based on word2vec
+3.3 RS<Cos-sim, word2vec>

 Query song 1: Love me by the 1975: